-There’s nothing like the look of joy on your grandchild’s face when they get a gift from you that they really love.
-But how do you find that perfect gift?
+There’s nothing like the satisfaction of getting your grandchild a gift they really love.
+But how does a grandparent find that perfect gift?
 This gift guide offers inspiration for every age and stage, from the time your grandchild first enters the world into adulthood.

-But you won’t find the usual list of toys and tangibles on this gift list.
+But you won’t find the usual list of plastic toys and tangibles on this gift list.
 Parents will tell you that their kids have lots of stuff.
 Maybe too much stuff.
 And many of the things that delight them at first all too quickly become relegated to tomorrow’s pile of unused clutter destined for the local thrift store.
-We’ve put together a list of presents for kids that are outside the box and do not feature toys.
+We’ve put together a list of presents for kids that are more outside the box.

 This gift guide recommends non-toy ideas (with just a few practical exceptions) to stimulate your grandchild’s mind and imagination and to bring you closer together as a family.
 Before you buy, though, check-in with the parents to make sure your intended gift is in line with the parents’ values and your grandchild’s interests and needs.